awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 Get-SSMCommand -CommandId $cancelCommand.CommandId
 ```

-## Install an Application Using the AWS\-InstallApplication Document<a name="walkthrough-powershell-install-application"></a>
+## Install an application using the AWS\-InstallApplication document<a name="walkthrough-powershell-install-application"></a>

 Using Run Command and the `AWS-InstallApplication` document, you can install, repair, or uninstall applications on instances\.
 The command requires the path or address to an MSI\.

 **Note**
-For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting Managed Instance from Scripts](send-commands-reboot.md)\.
+For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting managed instance from scripts](send-commands-reboot.md)\.

 **View the description and available parameters**